Latif1995/Predicting-obesity-levels-using-machine-learning-models/README.md

 - Splitting the data into testing and training datasets
 - Standardizing the continuous features in the testing and training datasets seperately to prevent any information leakage from the testing to the training data using ```StandardScaler()``` function.
 - For the datasets with binary and ordinal outcomes, SMOTE was employed to handle class imbalances.

+### Data analysis
 - To predict students mathematics performance, the eight machine learning models below were utilzed:
   - Linear regression (for the continuous target variable) and logistic regression (for the ordinal and binary target variables)
   - Decision Tree
   - Random Forest